 BTEC Extended Diploma in Health and Social Care or Applied Science accepted.
 Grades required - DDD

 BTEC Diploma considered on a case by case basis when combined with an A level (typical offer DD plus A)

 BTEC Subsidiary Diploma considered on a case by case basis when combined with 2 A levels

 You must also meet in full the GCSE entry requirements for the programme (see above).

-Access to Higher Education (Health or Science): 60 credits with a minimum of 45 credits at level 3 including 35 at distinction, 10 at merit (to include study of Physiology or Biology) and 15 credits at level 2.
+Access to Higher Education (Health or Science): 60 credits with a minimum of 45 credits at level 3 at distinction (to include study of Physiology or Biology) and 15 credits at level 2.
 You must meet the GCSE entry requirements in full for the programme (as above).
 However, if it is more than 5 years since you took your GCSE’s and you also have 2 years full time paid work experience in health and social care, you are only required to have GCSE English, Mathematics and Science at grade C or above.

 Graduate Entry Requirements: Bachelor degree minimum 2:1 or Masters or PhD.
 You must also meet in full the GCSE entry requirements for the programme (see above).

 International students: We will consider overseas qualifications that are recognised and deemed to be equivalent to the above entry requirements.

 During 2014, the Department of Nursing has also reviewed its screening and selection processes to ensure that they are mapped against the NHS Values within the NHS Constitution.
 This work complies with the requirements of Health Education England’s ‘National Framework for Values Based Recruitment’ which was published in October 2014 and includes a Case Study on work undertaken by the Department of Nursing at the University of Birmingham, which can be accessed on Page 91 of this document.